joagada2/loan-default-prediction-model/README.md

 # END TO END MACHINE LEARNING PROJECT
 This is an end-to-end machine learning project.
-Here, I will describe the project steps and provide information on how to clone and run the project.
+Here, I will describe the project steps, provide information on how to clone and run the project and itemize the technologies/skills used in this project.

 ## PROJECT OVERVIEW/STEPS
 ### Selection of Problem